María Teresa Rodríguez del Toro y Alaysa: Resting place

-Upon her death, María Teresa's remains were buried in the Bolívar family pantheon at the Caracas Cathedral with Bolívar's parents and forebearers.
+Upon her death, María Teresa's remains were buried in the Bolívar family pantheon at the Caracas Cathedral with Bolívar's parents and forebears.
 When Bolívar's remains were repatriated from Santa Marta, Colombia, in December 1842, they were buried right next to his wife's.
 There they remained for 34 years until 28 October 1876, until when Bolivar's body was transferred to the National Pantheon.
 Simultaneously, a series of sculptures were started for María Teresa and Bolívar's parents, which would be located in the Holy Trinity Chapel in the Metropolitan Cathedral of Caracas.
 These were entrusted to Italian sculpturist Pietro Tenerani.
 In 1930 an allegorical sculpture by Victorio Macho showing Bolívar protecting his wife and parents was added to the monument.

-Portrayals in popular culture
+Portrayals in high and popular culture

+In French composer Darius Milhaud's opera Bolívar, María Teresa is depicted as the hero's big love, whose soul awaits Bolívar when he dies at the end of the final act.

 María Teresa and Bolívar's relationship was portrayed by María Valverde and Edgar Ramírez in Alberto Arvelo's 2013 film The Liberator.

 In the fourth episode of the third season of the Spanish TV series, El Ministerio del Tiempo, Bolívar is aided by the time-travelling agents to find María Teresa.
 This is considered fundamental to trigger the series of events that would make Bolívar the Liberator of South America.

 The relationship is also portrayed by the joint Netflix-Caracol Television series Bolívar with Irene Esser and José Ramón Barreto in the roles of María Teresa and Simón Bolívar.